JHWebDeveloper/Able2Deux/README.md

 - Slider snap points have markers.

 ### Changed
-- All HTML Sliders have been replaced with custom made sliders.
+- All HTML range inputs have been replaced with custom made sliders.
 - The four Crop sliders have been condensed into two double headed sliders, allowing for better control in a more compact space.
 You can pan the cropped region by clicking and dragging the space between the two slider heads.
 - The link buttons for crop sliders now adjust relative to the current offset rather than the exact center of the media.
 - Crop Bottom and Right values are now counted down from 100 rather than up from 0.